KalpanaSharma28/capex_ks/README.md

 - **Save Changes:** Click on the "Save" button to save any changes made to Capex entries.
 - **Close Application:** Use the close button in the main window to exit the application.

-## Contributing

-Contributions to the Capex project are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---